balancednetwork/docs/smart-contracts/Loans.md

 ### **Restrictions:**
 #### _from:
+  If from reserve do nothing
 #### _assetToBorrow:
 * Must be larger than 0
 #### _data:
 * Must be convertible to json with keys "_asset" and "_amount".
 #### Caller:
+* If expected
+  * Do nothing
+* Else
   * Must be an supported collateral
   * Must be an active collateral

 ### **External calls:**
 * **Collateral contract**: symbol()